DanMacDonald/public-square-tutorial/03-PostingTransactions.md

 * We can set a flag, `isPosting`, to enable or disable input on the interactive elements..
 Disabling input on post provides visual feedback to the user that the post has been submitted.
 It also prevents them from hitting the “Post” button multiple times, potentially posting duplicate posts unintentionally.

 ## Dispatching a Transaction
 At long last,  it’s time to implement the `onPostButtonClicked()` function and send a transaction to arweave.
+We do that by adding the code below, don't worry about the commented out line, we'll come back to it later in the tutorial.
 ```js
 async function onPostButtonClicked() {
    setIsPosting(true);